ajoecker/gauge-graphql/README.md

 existing spec.

 ### Building blocks
 To add a new test case (scenario) one can re-use existing building blocks for the sake of simplicity.

+#### Define graphql endpoint
+The library allows to ways for defining the graphql endpoint to test.

+- In the environment of Gauge with the key `graphql.endpoint`
+- In a spec file as a common step `* Use "http://the-endpoint`

+The first one can be used to define a common endpoint for all specs and can be varied by using multiple gauge environments.

+The second can be used to define an endpoint on a spec based level and allows more flexibility if needed.

 #### Login required
 If a login is required to execute subsequent queries, the first step of a scenario must be